-While the County's resources are not sufficient to address the needs of all groups, the County is committed to supporting other entities in their efforts to provide needed resources and public services.
-Richland County Community Development staff work closely with organizations that serve the needs of homeless, limited income, and special needs populations through ongoing participation in a wide range of committees and community-based efforts.
+While the County's CDBG-DR resources are not sufficient to address the needs of all groups, the County is committed to supporting other entities in their efforts to provide needed resources and public services to assist the homeless, low-income populations, residents with special needs and other vulnerable populations.
+Richland County Community Development staff will continue to work closely with organizations that serve the needs of homeless, limited income, and special needs populations through ongoing participation in a wide range of committees and community-based efforts.
 In addition to the programs outlined in this Action Plan, Richland County will continue to support these ongoing efforts.
 This will include aiding in the prevention of homelessness by providing assistance to local area homeless agencies and those who serve the homeless, and continuing to support the Homeless Management Information Systems (HMIS) program to better track needs and resources to assist the homeless.

-The County has a number of programs that provide shelter and assistance to the homeless at at-risk populations, many of which are vital resources in response to natural hazard-related impacts.
+The County has a number of programs that provide shelter and assistance to the homeless and at-risk populations, many of which are vital resources in response to natural hazard-related impacts.
 There are several programs and projects under way to provide additional supportive housing, prevent homelessness, address emergency shelter needs and develop transitional housing and supportive programs for transitional housing.
 As a partner in the Midlands Area Consortium for the Homeless (MACH), Richland County addresses the concerns of the continuum of care, which involves emergency shelter, transitional housing and programs to assist in the areas of permanent housing and independent living.